-Services that are covered for you What you must pay when you get these services Acupuncture for chronic low back pain Covered services include: Up to 12 visits in 90 days performed by, or under the supervision of a physician (or other medical provider as described below) are covered for Medicare beneficiaries under the following circumstances: For the purpose of this benefit, chronic low back pain is defined as: Lasting 12 weeks or longer; nonspecific, in that it has no identifiable systemic cause (i.e., not associated with metastatic, inflammatory, infectious disease, etc.); not associated with surgery; and not associated with pregnancy.
-You will pay the cost-sharing that applies to primary care services or specialist physician services (as described under "Physician/practitioner services, including doctor's office visits") depending on if you receive services from a primary care physician or specialist. ^{††} Referral may be required.
+Services that are covered for you What you must pay when you get these services Acupuncture for chronic low back pain You will pay the cost-sharing that applies to primary care Covered services include: services or specialist physician Up to 12 visits in 90 days performed by, or under the services (as described under supervision of a physician (or other medical provider as "Physician/practitioner services, described below) are covered for Medicare beneficiaries including doctor's office visits") under the following circumstances: depending on if you receive For the purpose of this benefit, chronic low back pain is services from a primary care defined as: physician or specialist.
+Lasting 12 weeks or longer; Referral may be required. •nonspecific, in that it has no identifiable systemic cause (i.e., not associated with metastatic, inflammatory, infectious disease, etc.); not associated with surgery; and not associated with pregnancy.
 An additional eight sessions will be covered for those patients demonstrating an improvement.
 No more than 20 acupuncture treatments may be administered annually.
 Treatment must be discontinued if the patient is not improving or is regressing.
 Generally, Medicare-covered acupuncture services are not covered when provided by an acupuncturist or chiropractor.
 Provider Requirements: Physicians (as defined in 1861(r)(1) of the Social Security Act (the Act) may furnish acupuncture in accordance with applicable state requirements.
-Physician assistants (PAs), nurse practitioners (NPs)/clinical nurse specialists (CNSs) (as identified in 1861(aa)(5) of the Act), and auxiliary personnel may furnish acupuncture if they meet all applicable state requirements and have: a masters or doctoral level degree in acupuncture or Oriental Medicine from a school accredited by the
+Physician assistants (PAs), nurse practitioners (NPs)/clinical nurse specialists (CNSs) (as identified in 1861(aa)(5) of the Act), and auxiliary personnel may furnish acupuncture if they meet all applicable state requirements and have: •a masters or doctoral level degree in acupuncture or